(Note: This essay launched The American Redoubt movement. It was first posted on March 28, 2011. It was last updated on March 24, 2021)

 Messianic Jewish Congregations in The American Redoubt States:

-Many of these congregations tend to be small "home churches".
-Make inquiries, locally.
+Many of these congregations tend to be small “home churches”.
+So make inquiries, locally.

-Here is just one example of what you will find, in eastern Washington:
+Here is just one example of what you will find.
+It is in eastern Washington:

-I’m sure that the foregoing will inspire a lot of correspondence.
+Due to the controversial nature of any discussion of religion, I’m sure that this will inspire a lot of correspondence.
 I don’t have plans to create a nationwide directory of prepper-friendly churches and congregations.
 (That would go beyond the scope of my project.)
 But I would appreciate your feedback on any of the churches and congregations listed.

 Addenda (June, 2011):